golddragon007/cloud9/README.md

 Access AWS Cloud9 through this (IRELAND) link: https://eu-west-1.console.aws.amazon.com/cloud9

+The Account alias is: digit-d1-nexteuropa-dev

+And the IAM user name is that assigned to you by your SCRUM master.
+Most probably: devs-XXX being XXX your ECAS/LDAP username.

-Create a new environment with the NAME of your AWS/ECAS/LDAP username and choose the EC2 t2.MEDIUM machine
+Create a new environment with the name of your IAM username (devs-XXX) and choose the EC2 t2.MEDIUM machine

 ## Init script: